C. Joseph Vijay: 1984–2002: Debut and transition to lead roles

-2003–11: Established actor
+2003–2011: Established actor

+Vijay began 2003 with Vaseegara and Pudhiya Geethai.

-In 2003, following the action-romance film Thirumalai, Vijay starred in Ghilli, directed by S. Dharani, alongside Trisha and Prakash Raj.
-The movie became a commercial success and became the first Tamil film to gross over ₹500 million at the domestic box office and also broke the record for the most people watching the movie within the first week of its release, previously held by M. G. Ramachandran's Adimai Penn (1969).
-Following the same, he acted in Madhurey and Thirupaachi in 2005.
-Later, he starred in the commercially successful films Sachein, Sivakasi and Pokkiri.
-Pokkiri became one of the highest-grossing films of his career at the time.
+The success of his masala film Thirumalai changed his on-screen persona into an action hero.
+Until then, the actor had been performing in roles that were charming and comedic.
+Thirumalai was considered a turning point in Vijay's career.
+In 2004, after several delays, the film Udhaya was released.
+Then, Vijay appeared in Ghilli, directed by S. Dharani, alongside Trisha and Prakash Raj.
+The movie was a commercial success, became the first Tamil film to gross over ₹500 million at the domestic box office, and also broke the recordpreviously held by M. G. Ramachandran's Adimai Penn (1969)for the most people watching the movie within the first week of its release.
+Following this, he performed in Madhurey.
+Next, Vijay starred in Perarasu's 2005 blockbuster and directorial debut film Thirupaachi.
+Then, Vijay had an extended cameo as a lawyer in the action film Sukran (2005).
+Later, he starred in the commercially successful films Sachein (2005) and Sivakasi (2005).
+Then, he starred in Aathi (2006).
+The film was an average grosser at the box office and it was a 2005 Telugu remake of Athanokkade.
+In 2007, the action thriller Pokkiri directed by Prabhu Deva, became one of the highest-grossing films of his career at the time.